 Potting and Repotting Monstera Subpinnata

 Monstera subpinnata does well when grown in pots.
 It is a medium-to-fast growing plant, so it will need to be repotted every year or two.
-When choosing a pot, be sure to pick a pot with good drainage holes.
-Pots are made of various materials, but one made from a breathable material such as clay or terracotta is best.
+When choosing a pot, be sure to pick a pot with drainage holes.
+Pots are made of various materials, but one made from a porous material such as clay or terracotta is best.
 This will help keep the soil airy and prevent excess water from pooling inside.

 When it is time to repot, select a pot that is a couple of inches larger than its current pot.
 Gently slide the plant out of its pot and repot it with more well-draining soil.
 Water and place it in an area with bright, indirect lighting.